 Our most recent link is with SI Haverford West in Wales and we usually manage to meet up with some of their members as our annual conference.

-In its infancy, the Club funded an annual holiday for mothers and children, provided an outdoor Christmas Tree for the town and collected toys and gifts for needy children.
+In its early days, the Club funded an annual holiday for mothers and children.
+Members provided an outdoor Christmas Tree for the town and collected toys and gifts for needy children.
 For many years we ran a Christmas Card and Gift Fair where local charities sold their cards and gifts.
 During Civic Week each summer we had a stall to raise money for our charities.

 Awareness, Advocacy, and Action